-Mr. Evans asked is it a technology issue or is it a facility issue?
+Mr. Evans asked is it a technology or facility issue?

-Mr. Nipper stated our engineer is pretty confident, and I am confident in the engineer, that this system will work.
-We have been fast tracking it and we are putting in taps on 20-inch lines right now.
+Mr. Nipper stated our Engineer is fairly confident, and I am confident in the Engineer, that this system will work.
+We have been fast tracking it and we are currently putting in taps on 20-inch lines.
 They ran into a slight problem with parts, but I believe we are still going to start next week.
-We will collect data throughout the distribution system for the whole process.
+We will collect data throughout the distribution system for the entire process.
 Toho Water Authority will do whatever it takes to get this right.
 We are trying to do it as cost effectively as possible.
 Safety is always first and we need to get the water to the level it needs to be.
 Mr. Brian Wheeler and staff are committed to that.
 Technology does not occur overnight.
 If we need to invest in a capital project, it may take 10 or 18 months.
 In the meantime, I think the system, even with the changes, will still be within the parameters.